UmBsublime/FirstStepsWithOVH-Cloud/README.md

  - instance points to existing mysql instance
  - instance auto-adds itself to iplb
  - on instance deletion auto-removes itself from iplb

+## WHAT NEXT

+This demo is not fully fonctionnal and there are a few things we can add to make it fully fonctionnal.

+#### Make wordpress media read/write from object storage

+This demo does not take into acount media added into wordpress, only one of the web frontends will reveive it.
+To fix this you could write/use a wordpress plugin to offload media to Object Storage like the OVH PCS service which is OpenStack Swift.

+#### Configure everything will only scripts

+As seen in the "REQUIREMENTS" section, there are a few things that are assumed before using this demo.
+All of these can be done programaticaly.

+- Order and prepare IPLB
+- Create OVH API credentials
+- Add your PCI project to the vRack
+- Create the vRack network

+We can even think of adding new thing like using a domain, configuring it's DNS and making sure apache takes it into account

+#### Add more automation

+Both bash scripts in this repo are the "glue" to create the instances, but all this can be achieved with [terraform](https://www.terraform.io).

+You could also make a basic cloud-init files to simply install and configure orchestration tools like puppet/chef/ansible/salt and then deploy the actual application with them.